lightbend/config/HOCON.md

    heuristic.
 It should be clear what's invalid and invalid files should generate errors.
- - require minimal look-ahead; should be able to tokenize the file by looking at only the current character and the next character.
+ - require minimal look-ahead; should be able to tokenize the file by looking at only the next three characters. (right now, the only reason to look at three is to find "//" comments;
+   otherwise you can parse looking at two.)

 HOCON is significantly harder to specify and to parse than JSON.
 Think of it as moving the work from the person maintaining